What makes a good tenant? Keeping your rental property in tip-top shape

 You may not think you should care for a rental as you would your own home, but there are many reasons to be a great tenant.
-In addition to keeping your landlord happy, taking care of your rental gives you the upper hand in rent negotiations and might even allow you to get better lease terms .
-You'll also save money if you're not evicted or you don't have to forfeit your security deposit.
+In addition to keeping your landlord happy, taking care of your rental gives you the upper hand in rent negotiations and might even allow you to get better lease terms.
+Additional reasons include:

-- Know your lease.
+- Follow and respect the terms of your lease.
 Before moving in, brush up on what's in the lease so you don't inadvertently violate its terms.
 Are pets allowed in your building?
 Can you hang pictures on the walls?
 If you want to do something that's not allowed, speak to your landlord.
 They may let you — especially if you have proven to be a good tenant.

 - Prepare for move-in day.
 Make sure you know all the necessary details around moving into your new apartment.
 Most importantly, make sure everything you discuss with your landlord is outlined in your rental agreement.

 - Keep it clean.
 Tenants who keep their living spaces neat are sending an important message to their landlords: 'I respect your property.'
 And you'll most likely get your security deposit back when you move out.
 If you have pets, make sure to vacuum at least once a week, pick up any accidents right away and keep your home odor free.